 Guess what?!
 Jerry Williams officially has merch available!
 “Bit surreal.
 It’s pretty cool when people want to have your merchandise!
 I sell it out of a suitcase at gigs, feel like Del Boy.”

-Other than music, clothes and fashion are two passions of Jerry.
+Other than music, clothes and fashion are two of Jerry’s passions.
 “I love clothes and fashion!
 I like rummaging through vintage shops for like 70s dresses and things like that.
 I’m into makeup too!
 I’ve started Body Balance at the gym so hopefully that will become a regular new hobby of mine haha.”
 New Year resolution maybe?